Serving citizens and parliamentarians for 50 years

 An institution inspired by Sweden and New Zealand

 The idea of an ombudsperson for Québec came to Daniel Johnson, the Premier of Québec from 1966 to 1968, after he met the Swedish and New Zealand Ombudspersons.
 However, it was under the watch of his successor, Jean-Jacques Bertrand, that the institution was established.

 The first Québec Ombudsman, Louis Marceau, took office on May 1, 1969.

 2006 – New powers

-In 2006, the Québec Ombudsman was given another mandate that had belonged to the Protecteur des usagers in the past—that of ensuring that the rights of the people who use the health and social services network are upheld by handling their complaints mainly at the second level of recourse.
+In 2006, the Québec Ombudsman was given another mandate that had belonged to another ombudsman organization in the past.
+This consisted of ensuring that the rights of the people who use the health and social services network are upheld by handling their complaints, mainly at the second level.

 2017 - A new mandate

-Since May 1, 2017, the Québec Ombudsman has been empowered to handle the disclosure of wrongdoings concerning public bodies and reprisal complaints stemming from these disclosures.
-For further information, see the website for our branch on public integrity disclosure investigations.
+Since May 1, 2017, the Québec Ombudsman has been empowered to handle disclosures of wrongdoing concerning public bodies.
+It also handles reprisal complaints stemming from these disclosures.